 *Adhesive that starts out temporary and becomes permanent over time

 If such a thing exists, I have not found it.
 I want to be able to apply an adhesive, put the element down in the correct spot, move it if I make a mistake, and then leave it in place once it's perfect and have it there permanently.
 I do not want to use temporary adhesive, put it in the correct spot, then lift it off, add permanent adhesive, and hope I put it back in exactly the right place.

 *Ink that can be erased with a special tool

 I love the look and ease of stamping, but hate that it is so easy to mess up a project with my lousy stamping skills.
 I want an ink that I can erase if I mess up, but that will stay permanently if I happen to stamp it correctly the first time.
 I'm thinking there would be a special tool that would erase the ink so that there wouldn't be any accidental erasing or smearing.

-When I make cards, I frequently use foam dots to pop up an element on the card.
+When I make cards, I frequently use foam dots (affiliate link) to pop up an element on the card.
 Here's one of many sheets of dots that live in my adhesives basket.

 Years ago, I used to throw out the sheet when I used up all the dots.
 Then I realized I should save the unused parts to cut apart to make pop-up strips for larger items.
 Now I've discovered another purpose for used-up sheets of foam dots.

 They make a perfect template for rows of Stickles!
 Here's a card I made using that technique.
 Check out the perfectly even dots of Stickles on the background cardstock.

 "A friend is a treasure more precious than gold."
 Happy 30th birthday Courteney!